-- Looked After Children (LAC) and previously LAC, including those who have been in state care outside of England and ceased to be in state care as a result of being adopted or became subject to a child arrangement order or special guardianship order. - Children living in the normal area of the school with siblings attending the school at the time of application and admission (including those living in another council's area). - Children living in the normal area served by the school at the time of application and admission (including those living in another council's area). - Children not living in the normal area served by the school but who have brothers or sisters attending the school at the time of their admission. - Other children whose parents have requested a place.
+- 1. Looked After Children (LAC) and previously LAC (PLAC), including those who have been in state care outside of England and ceased to be in state care as a result of being adopted or became subject to a child arrangement order or special guardianship order.
+IAPLAC Internationally Adopted Previously Looked After Children.
+For children who were in state care outside of England and were then adopted, you must submit evidence with your application so this priority can be verified.
+The evidence must show your child's adoption (an adoption order or adoption birth certificate); and that they were in state care outside England (a letter from the state). - 2.
+Children living in the normal area\ of the school with siblings\\ attending the school at the time of application and admission (including those living in another council's area). - 3.
+Children living in the normal area served by the school at the time of application and admission (including those living in another council's area). - 4.
+Children not living in the normal area served by the school but who have siblings attending the school at the time of their admission. - 5.
+Other children whose parents have requested a place.